prologic/mio/docs/source/roadmap.rst

 - Implement an importer for importing modules
 - Better semantics and validation of traits
 - Reduce the amount of Python implementation code
+- Basic FFI mechanism into Python and primitives

 Long Term